Hal Gibney: Dragnet

-On June 3, 1949; NBC Radio would premiere one of the most memorable radio programs of all time and the program was called Dragnet.
-This would be the start of a whole franchise which included two films and four television series.
+On June 3, 1949; NBC Radio premiered one of the most memorable radio programs of all time:Dragnet.
+This was the start of a whole franchise which included two films and four television series.
 The series starred Jack Webb as Detective Sgt.
 Joe Friday and Barton Yarborough as Sgt.
 Ben Romero.
-Gibney shared announcing responsibilities along with George Fenneman.
+Gibney shared announcing responsibilities with George Fenneman.

-Gibney, alternating with Fenneman, was known for announcing the opening of the show which went as so:
+Gibney, alternating with Fenneman, was known for announcing the opening of the show which went:

 Gibney stayed with the show until its end on the radio on February 26, 1957.

 Other shows

 Gibney served as the announcer for The Penny Singleton Show.
-The series premiered as a summer replacement series on May 30, 1950 on NBC radio.
+The series premiered as a summer replacement series on May 30, 1950, on NBC radio.
 The series starred Penny Singleton, Jim Backus and Gale Gordon.
 He was also the announcer for the entire two-year run of Tales of the Texas Rangers starring Joel McCrea.

 On September 23, 1953, Gibney began announcing another memorable radio program; The Six Shooter.
 The series starred James Stewart as Britt Ponset, a drifting cowboy during the final years of the wild west.

 A typical opening that Gibney would announce would be the following:

 Gibney was later replaced as announcer by John Wald beginning in January 1954.
 The series ended June 25 of that year.

 Television

 Gibney first announced for a television show when the successful radio show Dragnet, (which Gibney also announced), premiered on NBC Television.
 The television version premiered on January 3, 1952.
 Gibney first announced for the show starting with the third episode.

 Also starting with episode 3, each show ended with epilogue of sorts, narrated by Gibney, in which it was told the fate of the criminal and parties involved with the crime mentioned in any given episode.
 An example of this can be found below:

 Gibney stayed with the show until its end on August 23, 1959.

-Gibney also was the announcer for the original run of The Mickey Mouse Club on ABC from 1955–1959.
+Gibney also was the announcer for the original run of The Mickey Mouse Club on ABC from 1955 to 1959.